City council assessing protest fallout, damage will amount to significant cost

 Work is needed to remove rubbish, undertake a deep-clean of street furniture and infrastructure, and to check and repair city assets in the area including roads, signs, lights and wastewater pipes.

-All services will be cleaned and disinfected given at least 20 cases of Covid-19 have now been linked to the protest.
+All surfaces will be cleaned and disinfected given at least 20 cases of Covid-19 have now been linked to the protest.

 Public art and sculptures will be assessed for damage by a specialist team.